jishen027/my-notes/docs/Others/Local_dev_server_with_SiteGround.md

-### automation using local dev server with siteground
+# Auto deploy from local dev server to SiteGround

 ## To create a bare git repo on site ground
 - Clone you repo with --bare tag